magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Offer
 """""

 Used to give free minutes.
-You need to add your package in the me
+You need to add your package in the menu: Rates->Offer.